ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 >
 > Bad guys don't have that chain of command.
 They can be anywhere as fast as their wheels can take them.

+> "Just tell mike it's not personal, okay?
+Last time I saw him, there was this kind of, you know, 'do this for me or we're enemies for life' vibe.
+It scared me a little." - Paul Tei as Barry Burkowski from Broadcast TV's _Burn Notice_

 _Season 1 Episode 1_

 > * use to describe how a computer programmer could be framed easily by their company or the government using API keys, analogies are easy *